kubernetes/website/docs/tasks/administer-cluster/cpu-constraint-namespace.md

 ## Attempt to create a Pod that exceeds the maximum CPU constraint

 Here's the configuration file for a Pod that has one Container.
-The Container specifies a CPU request of 500 millicpu and a cpu limit of 1.5 cpu.
+The Container specifies a CPU request of 500 millicpu and a CPU limit of 1.5 cpu.

 {% include code.html language="yaml" file="cpu-constraints-pod-2.yaml" ghlink="/docs/tasks/administer-cluster/cpu-constraints-pod-2.yaml" %}